eclipse/steady/CONTRIBUTING.md

 ## Help Others

-You can help by helping others who use the open-source vulnerability management tool and need support.
+You can help by helping others who use the open-source vulnerability assessment tool and need support.
 Find them on [StackOverflow](http://stackoverflow.com/questions/tagged/vulas).

 ## Report an Issue

-If you find a bug - behavior of the open-source vulnerability management tool code contradicting its specification - you are welcome to report it.
+If you find a bug - behavior of the open-source vulnerability assessment tool code contradicting its specification - you are welcome to report it.
 We can only handle well-reported, actual bugs, so please follow the guidelines below and use forums like [Stack Overflow](http://stackoverflow.com/questions/tagged/vulas) for support questions or when in doubt whether the issue is an actual bug.

 Once you have familiarized with the guidelines, you can go to the [Github issue tracker](https://github.com/SAP/open-source-vulnerability-mgmt/issues/new) to report the issue.